 The MSAA Science items were designed to assess the knowledge and skills of a wide variety of students with the most significant cognitive disabilities, and the findings of the alignment study supported this.
-The grade level items were rated as well aligned for both content centrality and performance centrality, meaning at least 90% of items were judged as having some or all the same performance expectations of the EPEs.
-Domain concurrence for each grade level was rated as well aligned, meaning at least 90% of the items on the test form align to an EPE defined in the blueprint, no item on the test form reflects expectations not defined in the grade level, and each of the domains in the blueprint is represented by items on the form.
-The range of knowledge and balance of representation for each grade level was rated as well aligned.
+The grade-level items were rated as well-aligned for both content centrality and performance centrality, meaning at least 90% of items were judged as having some or all the same performance expectations of the EPEs.
+Domain concurrence for each grade level was rated as well-aligned, meaning at least 90% of the items on the test form align to an EPE defined in the blueprint, no item on the test form reflects expectations not defined in the grade level, and each of the domains in the blueprint is represented by items on the form.
+The range of knowledge and balance of representation for each grade level was rated as well-aligned.
 The reviewed items compared to the blueprint, EPEs, and point emphasis were varied for each domain represented (i.e., Physical Sciences, Life Sciences, and Earth and Space Sciences).
 The study also confirmed there is a range of cognitive complexity represented across the three levels in each grade.
-Differentiation across grade levels was rated as well aligned for all grade levels indicating an increased breadth and depth of the content.
+Differentiation across grade levels was rated as well-aligned for all grade levels, indicating an increased breadth and depth of the content.
 The alignment study results provided evidence that the assessment items allow access for students consistently using various communication modes and with specific characteristics.
 Panelists indicated that the accommodations and allowable modifications as defined in the TAM were accessible or somewhat accessible.
-For students that do not yet have clear, intentional communication even at the non-symbolic level, the assessment doesn't have a way to capture responses.
-These students would go through the SRC as defined in the TAM and likely have the ESR applied as an appropriate assessment procedure.
+For students who do not yet have clear, intentional communication even at the non-symbolic level, the assessment doesn't have a way to capture responses.
+These students go through the SRC as defined in the TAM and likely have the ESR applied as an appropriate assessment procedure.
 Panelists indicated that the TAM clearly defined the accommodations, modifications, and supports allowed for standardized administration procedures.
-Additionally, the panelists confirmed strong alignment to the dimensions (i.e., DCI, SEP, CCC) providing evidence that the science content meets the multidimensional concepts as intended.
-The alignment study report is available by contacting the MSAA Science Partners at MSAA@azed.gov.
+Additionally, the panelists confirmed strong alignment to the dimensions (i.e., DCI, SEP, CCC), providing evidence that the science content meets the multidimensional concepts as intended.
+The alignment study report is available at www.msaastates.com.

-3.3 2022 MSAA Science Assessment Design

-3.3.1 Operational Design and Administration

-The operational MSAA Science is designed to produce valid and reliable scores for the intended uses.
-MSAA Science is composed of selected-response items, each with three response options.
+3.3 2023 MSAA Science Assessment Design 3.3.1 Operational Design and Administration each with three response options.
 The assessment is developed and administered in item sets over two sessions.
 Item sets consist of three items, aligned to the three access levels of the Extended Performance Expectations (EPEs).
 The low-level item (Level 1) is administered first, the medium-level item (Level 2) is administered second, and the high-level item (Level 3) is administered third, and then a new set of items begins (as shown in Figure 3-1).
 There are also a small number of clusters, which contain two item sets (of three items each) bundled together with a single shared stimulus, to create a more integrated, performance task-like experience for the students.